Uclusion/uclusion-blog/_posts/2020-11-14-autonomous.md

 For this reason autonomous teamwork delegates the communication overhead of status, planning, implementation decisions and new project ideas to software that understands the context.

-As a simple example, if a team member raises a block issue on a story, the *software*, not a *human in a meeting*, must handle alerting the team, exposing the new status, and making sure that progress is halted until the issue is resolved.
+As a simple example, if a team member raises a blocking issue on a story, the *software*, not a *human in a meeting*, must handle alerting the team, exposing the new status, and making sure that progress is halted until the issue is resolved.